moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_turnover.md

 ### Get Product Stock movement report detailing by warehouses

-Request to receive the Stock movement report by product.
+Request to receive the Stock movement report by product detailing by warehouses.

 To successfully complete the request, one of the filtering parameters **product** or **variant** must be specified.